 The successful PSP must fully engage the stakeholders to ensure that pertinent information is timeously made available.
-It is the duty of the PSP to escalate any challenges encountered during the execution of the project to the PSC so that bottle necks are timeously addressed.
+It is the duty of the PSP to escalate any lack of cooperation by the municipality to the DBSA so that bottle necks are timeously unblocked.
 The sections below outline the project description along with the steps to be undertaken, including the detailed scope of work and the expected deliverables: